 Those prospective candidates who are to work with server technology and administration, should definitely learn Unix, get familiar with its commands, use cases, and core principle.
 Particularly, those who handle Linux or Ubuntu systems or even those who want to go for big data analytics should surely learn uses of Unix.
 Simple applications of Unix commands such as pwd, chdir, dir, ls, ls-l, passwd should be known to all computer science graduates or computer enthusiastic.

-This has been a guide to uses of Unix in the real world.
-Here we have discussed the Different applications of Unix like network protocol, command line functionality, multitasking etc. You may also look at the following article to learn more –
+This has been a guide to the uses of Unix in the real world.
+Here we have discussed the Different applications of Unix like network protocol, command-line functionality, multitasking etc. You may also look at the following article to learn more –